 Security in Disney is there, and no doubt in the underground labyrinth or somewhere else in its 44 acres, crowds and individuals are being monitored.
 Face recognition software is probably used to detect anyone with a dubious background or acting suspiciously.
 So, here’s another question, if you have cameras how do you monitor your site or premises?
 What are you monitoring and why?
 If you don’t have cameras/CCTV do you need this type of security measure?
 Where would you place security cameras?
 Do they need to be obvious or discreet?
 And with cameras in place how will you carry out the monitoring?

 Finally, there are invisible or almost invisible sides to the way Disney delivers its security and we are proud to say we have totally embraced one of these ideas.
 VaporWake® is a patented process for training the nostrils of a canine to sniff out in the human plume, nasties such as explosives or narcotics.
 Whilst this solution is not required for many organizations, we are starting to see the advance of K9’s with this sort of capability in Disney, and elsewhere such as major hospital sites, NFL stadiums, airports and transit authorities.

 When you are security plan, or providing security, security officer, security guard, you can’t get much better as a standard, than they Disney experience.
 You might not like Micky, but you have to acknowledge the combination of personnel, process, tech and customer service that Disney have built to safeguard their operation.
-If you are looking for a security company that believes that security is about risk management and customer service, then in our own small way, Shergroup is following Disney.
+If you are looking for a security company services that believes that security management is about security analysis, risk management and customer service, then in our own small way, Shergroup is following Disney.
 With our purple uniform, significant heritage, love of tech, and insistence on superb customer service we have everything you need for a great customer experience.
 The only thing we’re missing is the Officer Dibble cap!